joelparkerhenderson/ways-of-working/README.md

 If talking feels difficult, then consider using writing.
 For example, you can write an email or journal entry to ask questions, suggest improvements, or describe emotions.

 If communication feels blocked, then consider using a third party.
-For example, you can involve a coach, counselor, meditator, therapist, or trusted friend.
+For example, consider asking for help from a coach, counselor, meditator, therapist, or trusted friend.

 ## For sign language